arnaudmaret/_arnaudmaret.github.io/README.md

 ## mathematical.olympiad.ch

 Beside my research, I help in the organisation of the [Swiss Mathematical Olympiad](https://imosuisse.ch/index.php/fr/) as academic director.
+If you wonder what math olympiad are about, you can read the following article [(fr)] [(de)] published in the Bulletin de la Société Suisse des Professeurs de Mathématiques et Physique.

 I have written a few set of notes (available in french or german) including: